A/B Testing — Compare Variants with Statistical Tests

-Run a complete A/B test workflow: summarize groups, check assumptions, choose the right test, and analyze multiple metrics.
+Run a complete A/B test workflow in Kotlin: summarize groups, check assumptions, choose the right test, measure effect size, and correct for multiple comparisons with kstats.

 Kotlin Notebook